 \section{Introduction}

-The deterministic and coherent creation of single photons is a core element of many quantum-based technologies such as photonic quantum computation \cite{Wang.2020} and entanglement-based quantum networking \cite{Wei.2022}.
-To these ends, the negatively charged tin-vacancy color center in diamond (SnV) has attracted increasing attention in recent years.
-This interest stems from many of its desirable qualities, such as first-order resistance to spectral diffusion \cite{Narita.2023,Santis.2021,Aghaeimeibodi.2021} and extended coherence times at elevated temperatures compared to other group-IV color centers in diamond \cite{GuoArxiv2023}.
-Using these properties a plethora of applications have already been demonstrated, such as sensors \cite{Alkahtani.2018}, quantum memories \cite{rosenthal_microwave_2023, DebrouxPRX2021}, and coherent single-photon sources \cite{arjona_martinez_photonic_2022}.
+The deterministic and coherent creation of single photons is a core element of a variety of quantum technology applications such as quantum networking \cite{Wei.2022} and photonic quantum computation \cite{Wang.2020}.
+To this end, the negatively charged tin-vacancy color center (SnV) (Fig.~\ref{fig:levelsExperiment}\hyperlink{fig:levelsExperimentL}{a}) has attracted increasing attention in recent years.
+This interest stems from its desirable qualities, such as first-order resistance to spectral diffusion \cite{Narita.2023,Santis.2021,Aghaeimeibodi.2021} and extended coherence times at elevated temperatures compared to other group-IV color centers in diamond \cite{GuoArxiv2023}.
+Using these properties, a plethora of applications with the SnV have been demonstrated, such as quantum memories \cite{rosenthal_microwave_2023, DebrouxPRX2021}, and coherent single-photon generation \cite{arjona_martinez_photonic_2022}.

-Resonant excitation methods, although they are an effective means to coherently prepare an excited state, come with a very fundamental drawback: filtering the excitation light from the subsequently emitted single photons.
-Since both fields will have the same carrier frequency, it is not possible to use spectral filtering to separate them.
+Despite the recent progress, the creation of spin-photon or remote spin-spin entanglement with the SnV has so far been elusive.
+A major challenge is the creation of single photons entangled with the SnV’s electron spin degree of freedom, which requires optical excitation that maintains coherence of the emitted photons.
+Although resonant excitation provides an effective means to coherently prepare excited states, it comes with a fundamental drawback: filtering the excitation light from the subsequently emitted single photons.
+Since both modes will have the same carrier frequency, it is not possible to use spectral filtering to separate them.